Abarth Logo

 Abarth Logo 2007-present

-The designers filled the current version of the logo with the spirit of patriotism, for which they used the colors of the Italian flag.
+Designers filled the modern version of the logo with the spirit of patriotism, for which they used the colors of the Italian flag.
 As a result, the dividing line between the brand name and the scorpion is now colored green, white, and red.
-In addition, they widened the chevron, so it got the maximum resemblance to the shield.
-The developers have leveled the upper field with the word “Abarth” and gave the inscription itself an arched shape.
-Because of this, the letters became different in height: the central ones are long, the side ones are short.
+They also widened the chevron to maximize its resemblance to a shield.
+The upper field with the word “Abarth” was leveled, and the inscription itself was given an arc-shaped form.
+Due to this, the letters became different in height: the central ones are long, and the side letters are short.
 The edging of the logo is made under the metal frame with shadows and highlights.
 The authors placed the scorpion exactly on the diagonal strip, visually dividing it into two parts.
-The head and claws are in the yellow zone, the body, legs, and tail are red.
+The head and claws are in the yellow zone, and the body, legs, and tail – are in the red.

 Font and Colors